Rihanss/holobot/README.md

 Everything is now done, you now can run
 > npm install

-Please let me know if you encounter another issue
+Please let me know if you encounter issue